-Land Tax
+Land Tax and property taxes

-When purchasing a property, it is important to understand what annual outgoings are payable such as council rates, water rates and land tax.
+When purchasing a property, it is important to understand what recurring annual outgoings are payable such as council rates, water rates, land tax and other taxes (e.g. the commercial property and industrial tax which is imposed in Victoria).
 Land tax is calculated as a percentage based on the value of land and is an annual charge.
 The purpose of land tax is to assess an owner of land on the aggregate value of all taxable land they hold in a particular State or Territory.
-Land tax is payable in each State and Territory in Australia except for the Northern Territory.
+Land tax is payable in each State and

+Territory in Australia except for the Northern Territory.
 The thresholds for when land tax is payable vary for each State and Territory and tend to be increased on an annual basis.